With Valentine's Day coming up, I thought it was time to update one of my favorite date night recipes-- Buttery Shrimp Scampi!

 - juice of half a lemon

-- In a medium-sized skillet heat olive oil and half of the butter (2 tbsp.) on medium heat.
+- In a medium-sized skillet heat olive oil and half of the butter (2 tablespoon) on medium heat.
 Add in chopped garlic cloves and stir until fragrant, about 30 seconds.

 - Add in shrimp and cook until they just begin to turn pink.
 They will need about 2 minutes on each side, so flip after 1-2 minutes.